Why Update the Comprehensive Plan?

 In addition to our presence at city events throughout this spring and summer, the City of Belmont conducted 8 public workshops throughout the month of June.
 Though these workshops varied in their focus, each one presented the community with the same facts, maps, and questions about Belmont that will help us ensure the updated Comprehensive Plan aligns with the public’s vision.

-Thank you to everyone who attended and for your help providing us with over 1,300 pieces of individual feedback!
+Thank you to everyone who attended and for your help providing us with over 1,300 comments!

 Why is Belmont Doing This?